Sagoia/GLOVE/README.md

 You can find a short description on GLOVE SW design as well as "How To extend GLOVE" guidelines in [GLOVE Design Document](Docs/GLOVEDesignDocument.md)

+# Contribution

+GLOVE project is considered as work in progress, therefore contributions are more than welcome!
+Guidelines of how to contribute to GLOVE can be found [here](CONTRIBUTING.md)

 # Installation Instructions

 ## Download the Repository